mangalam-research/btw/tech_notes.rst

     $ sudo monit unmonitor btw_worker
     $ ./manage.py btwworker stop

+    # The next command **must** be omitted if BTW is meant to continue
+    # running.
+May be omitted if there is no change to how redis is
+    # configured.
+    $ ./manage.py btwredis stop

     $ git fetch origin --tags
     $ git pull origin
     $ git describe